Lovebird Courtship and Mating: What We Learned

 I would like to end by saying that lovebirds can be friends or mates or enemies too.
 It isn't necessary that any two lovebirds can end up as mates.
 I am glad mine did.

 Currently, Lulu has laid 9 eggs (squeals) and sits on them.
 I am waiting to see the new born chicks and speculating what their color might turn out to be.
-When the chicks will be born, I would surely make another hub about egg laying in lovebirds.
+When the chicks will be born, I will surely make another hub about egg laying in lovebirds.
 Till then, Happy Mating!

 © 2016 Sakina Nasir